-PGI 201.170-4 Administration of Peer Reviews.
+PGI 201.170-3 Administration of peer reviews.

-- (a) The results and recommendations that are products of Peer Reviews are intended to be advisory in nature; however, in the event the Peer Review report includes a recommendation that is identified as "significant" and the contracting officer does not intend to follow that recommendation, the senior procurement official of the contracting activity for the reviewed organization must be made aware of this fact before action is taken (or inaction, as applicable) that is contrary to the recommendation.
-Reviews will be conducted in a manner that preserves the authority, judgment, and discretion of the contracting officer and the senior officials of the acquiring activity. - (b) Peer Review teams will be comprised of senior contracting officials and attorneys from throughout DoD.
-A senior official designated by the OSD Office of Small Business Programs will participate as a team member on Peer Reviews of services acquisitions.
-Teams will include civilian employees or military personnel external to the department, agency, or component that is the subject of the Peer Review. - (c) Generally, each review will be conducted at the location of the executing contracting organization. - (d) A list of the documents that must be made available to the review team, along with the specific elements the team will examine, is provided at the end of this PGI section. - (e) The review team observations and recommendations will be communicated to the contracting officer and the senior procurement official immediately upon completion of a review. - (f) The contracting officer shall document the disposition of all Peer Review recommendations (i.e., state whether the recommendation will be followed and, if not, why not) as a signed memorandum for the record in the applicable contract file.
-This memorandum must be executed prior to the next phase Peer Review or prior to contract award for Phase 3 reviews.
-For post-award Peer Reviews of services acquisitions, the memorandum must be executed prior to the next option exercise.
-The contracting officer shall provide a copy of the memorandum to: Deputy Director, Defense Procurement and Acquisition Policy (Contract Policy and International Contracting), 3060 Defense Pentagon, Washington, DC 20301-3060.
+- (a) The results and recommendations that are products of peer reviews are intended to be advisory in nature; however, in the event the Peer Review report includes a recommendation that is identified as "significant" and the contracting officer does not intend to follow that recommendation, the senior procurement official of the contracting activity for the reviewed organization must be made aware of this fact before action is taken (or inaction, as applicable) that is contrary to the recommendation.
+Reviews will be conducted in a manner that preserves the authority, judgment, and discretion of the contracting officer and the senior officials of the requiring activity. - (b) Peer review teams should be comprised of senior contracting officials and attorneysas appropriate.
+Teams may include civilian employees or military personnel external to the department, agency, or component that is the subject of the peer review. - (c) Reviews are generally, conducted remotely.
+However, a peer review may be conducted at the location of the executing contracting organization when appropriate. - (d) A list of the documents that must be made available to the competitive peer review team, along with the specific elements the team will examine, is provided at paragraph (g) of this PGI section.
+A list of the documents that must be made available to the noncompetitive peer review team, along with a link to the noncompetitive peer review preparation checklist, is provided at paragraph (h) of this PGI section. - (e) The review team observations and recommendations will be communicated to the contracting officer and the senior procurement official immediately upon completion of a review. - (f) The contracting officer shall document the disposition of all peer review recommendations (i.e., state whether the recommendation will be followed and, if not, why not) as a signed memorandum for the record in the applicable contract file.
+For competitive acquisitions, the contracting officer shall submit this memorandum to osd.pentagon.ousd-a-s.mbx.dpc-cp@mail.mil prior to the next phase peer review or prior to contract award for phase 3 reviews.
+For noncompetitive acquisitions, the contracting officer shall submit this memorandum to osd.pentagon.ousd-a-s.mbx.dpc-pcf@mail.mil prior to the phase 2 review or prior to contract award for phase 2 reviews. - (g) Competitive acquisition preaward peer review required documents and elements.
+Submit any required peer review documents to osd.pentagon.ousd-a-s.mbx.dpc-cp@mail.mil. - (1) Required documents.
+At a minimum, peer review teams shall have access to the following documents, as applicable, at least 5 business days prior to the scheduled date of a peer review: - (i) The most recent acquisition decision memorandum for the program. - (ii) The acquisition strategy, or acquisition plan. - (iii) The source selection plan. - (iv) The draft for phase 1 or final request for proposals (RFP) and all amendments, with a synopsis of what, if any, RFP requirements (technical and contractual) were changed and why. - (v) The source selection evaluation board (SSEB) analysis and findings to ensure the evaluation of offers was consistent with the source selection plan and RFP criteria. - (vi) Any meeting minutes memorializing discussions between the Government and offerors. - (vii) All evaluation notices generated as a result of deficiencies in the offerors' proposals as well as the offerors' responses to those evaluation notices. - (viii) All minutes memorializing the conduct of source selection advisory council (SSAC) deliberations held to date. - (ix) The offerors' responses to the request for final proposal revision. - (x) The final SSAC deliberation. - (xi) The final source selection authority (SSA) determination and source selection decision.